Ajay Chaudry on Combating Inequality Through Early Care and Education

 Visit our policy page for more information about our full policy agenda for 2019 and sign up to get involved in our advocacy efforts.

 Take your voice to Salem!
-The next public hearing in the Joint Committee on Student Success is Thursday, April 18, 5:00 to 7:00 pm.
+The next public hearing in the Joint Committee on Student Success is Thursday, April 18, 2019, from 5:00 to 7:00 pm.

 The True Cost of Early Childhood Programs with John Tapogna